cchdo/exchange/docs/introduction.rst

 Character in this document will be defined as unicode points in the format U+#### where the # symbols are hexadecimal numbers.
 Since exchange files are defined to be UTF-8 encoded, this unambiguously specifies the exact bits which must occur in a file.

-.. [#f1] As of March 2015, 83.7% of the text on the internet is encoded with UTF-8.
+.. [#f1] As of May 2020, 95.0% of the text on the internet is encoded with UTF-8.